steinerML/OpenCV-Read-ImageSequence/README.md

 # OpenCV Read Image Sequence.
-Read, Display image sequence using OpenCV.
+Read, Display image sequence using OpenCV
 ## Contents:

 Processing image frames from an image sequence is very similar to processing frames from a video stream.
 Just specify the image files which are being read.